If you are not seeing Topaz Labs applications as a plugin to Photoshop, here are steps to make sure the Plugin Files in the correct places.

 If you can confirm that these files are there and your plugin still does not work, it is possible that these files have become corrupted.

-Run your Topaz Labs installer again from start to finish with no other applications open.
-Please contact Tech Support if you still cannot get your plugins working for you in Photoshop.
+Please, contact Tech Support if you still cannot get your plugins working for you in Photoshop.

 Thanks to Lance Hill for informing us the plugin folder for CS6